 By Adam Lucius

-Manly are where on the table: Sixth (22 points)
+Manly are where on the table: Third (31 points)

-Where to from here: First Uber off the rank is West Harbour at Manly Oval on Saturday
+Where to from here: It's across the bridge to meet Eastern Suburbs at Woollahra Oval on Saturday